-This is the quote I find myself leaning back to when my life seems too hectic to find the time to breath This is the quote I find myself leaning back to when my life seems too hectic to find the time to breath and reflect.
+This is the quote I find myself leaning back to when my life seems too hectic to find the time to breathe and reflect.
 There are so many things I want to have accomplished before I leave this university forever and the time is ticking.
 Busy is an understatement.
 I am constantly thinking of the next planned activity, next deadline or how I don’t spend enough time cooking proper food.
 So much toast…

 Study time management